 It is recommended that a DNA reference sample collection should be created from the plant material sampled according to sections 4.1 to 4.3.
-This has the benefit that the DNA reference sample can be stored and supplied to others.
-The DNA sample should be stored in such a way as to prevent degradation.
+This has the benefit that the DNA reference samples can be stored and supplied to other laboratories.
+The DNA samples should be stored in such a way as to prevent degradation.